 Tel ++49 93131 86785

-Susanne has used the African trypanosome as a model system for 18 years and worked on two different aspects: During her PhD time she has characterized the trypanosome homologue to a protein kinase A that has highly unusual features in trypanosomes.
+Susanne has used the African trypanosome as a model system since 2001 and worked on two different aspects: During her PhD time she has characterized the trypanosome homologue to a protein kinase A that has highly unusual features in trypanosomes.
 During her Postdoc time in Cambridge, Susanne became interested in understanding post-transcriptional control mechanisms of gene expression: trypanosomes have almost no transcriptional control and are perfect model organisms for this research area.
 In particular, Susanne became very interested in RNA-granules, small membrane-less organelles that are separated from the cytoplasm by liquid liquid phase separation, with still largely unknown function.
 In Cambridge, Susanne has characterised the RNA granule repertoire of trypanosomes as well as several key granule proteins.
-Later she realised that RNA granule research was seriously hampered by the lack of a method for granule purification.
-With her own group at the Biocenter in Würzburg, Susanne has therefore successfully developed methods for RNA granule purification.
-With the granule’s protein and RNA content in hand Susanne is currently analysing granule function and regulation using a combination of biochemical, cell biological and molecular biological methods.
+With her own group at the Biocenter in Würzburg, Susanne has developed methods for RNA granule purification.
 Two unexpected outcomes from the purification of trypanosome RNA granules were 1) the discovery of the highly unusual trypanosome mRNA deapping enzyme, which belongs to the novel enzyme class of ApaH like phosphatases and 2) the discovery that mRNA export can occur co-transcriptionally in trypanosomes.
 Both findings are subject to on-going research.

 More details about Susanne Kramer's research can be found here.